pubsubdb/pubsubdb/README.md

 ## Workers
 Deploy workers by associating functions with a named topic of your choosing.
 Thereafter, any time PubSubDB runs a `worker` activity that specifies this topic, it will call the function, passing all data described by its schema.
 Return a response to automatically resume the workflow.

-In the following example, a worker function has been registered to respond to the `discounts.enumerate` topic.
+This worker function has been registered to respond to the `discounts.enumerate` topic.

 ```javascript
 import {